Athlon007/MOP/FAQ.md

 You can enable the framerate limiter in the MOP settings under the Graphics section, or simply use V-Sync.

+## When I enter the Satsuma, my framerate suddenly drops down

+Satsuma is the biggest resource hog of the entire game.
+There's literally nothing I can do about it.

+## Everything disappears and reappears on game load

+This is an intended behaviour.

 ## Mod doesn't seem to work

 Make sure you have the newest version of MSC Mod Loader and MOP installed.
 Additionally, check if you haven't disabled some options, and that Safe Mode is toggled off.